-Beyond the math: Preparing for disruption and innovation in the US electric power industry has been added to your bookmarks.
+Beyond the math: Preparing for disruption and innovation in the US electric power industry has been saved

 Do market forces in the electric power industry indicate that the rate of change is accelerating and new business models are on the horizon?
 And if change is inevitable, how should the sector react?